willylee/simplescheduler/README.txt

 === Authors ===

-This fork of scheduler is maintained by
+simplescheduler is a fork of scheduler that aims for the following:

+* support for single and multiple slot signup
+* simplified UI that supports just core scheduling functionality

- Nathan White, Carleton College <nwhite@carleton.edu>
+The fork is maintained by Nathan White, Carleton College <nwhite@carleton.edu>

-The current maintainer of Scheduler is:
- Henning Bostelmann, University of York <henning.bostelmann@york.ac.uk>

 Based on previous work by:

+* Henning Bostelmann, University of York <henning.bostelmann@york.ac.uk>
 * Gustav Delius <gustav.delius@york.ac.uk> (until Moodle 1.7)
 * Valery Fremaux <valery.fremaux@club-internet.fr> (Moodle 1.8 - Moodle 1.9)